Operation Steinbock: Return to London

 Steinbock operational records show that 144 aircraft were available to attack London on 21/22 March.
 123 were credited with having flown sorties on the night.
 British intelligence suggests that only 95 crossed the coast into England.
 The diminishing numbers of bombers available was only a part of Peltz' problem.
 The campaign was having little to zero effect on the Allied war effort nor upon civilian morale.
 The Luftwaffe effort was not even yielding short-term gains.

 I., II. and III./KG 30 were mustered for operations and fielded 40 crews despite previous losses.
 They were briefed that the Isle of Dogs in the East End was to be the focus of their attack.
 As before, pathfinders from KG 66 were made available to mark the target.
 Searchlights and lux buoys were also provided for navigation.
 Knickebein stations were on hand to assist with navigation for KG 30 at least.
 The crews were briefed to operate at 14,500 ft crossing at Beachy Head.
 III./KG 30 were allowed a choice of four airfields to return to, spread evenly between Melsbroek and Brétigny.
 II.
 Gruppe were to land at Orly.

 The Luftwaffe effort was spread over a large area dissipating the effect.
 Hammersmith to Orpington extending to Lambeth and Croydon were particularly affected.
 In Croydon, South Norwood was struck by 20 SC-type bombs which caused huge damage and killed 14 of the 61 or 62 civilians killed that night.
 Observers reported the larger blast effect of these bombs which perhaps is an indicator they contained new mixtures.
 247 fires were recorded with major incidents in Islington and Dagenham.
-Paddington Station sustained a direct hit and was severely damaged.
+Paddington station sustained a direct hit and was severely damaged.
 With the 61/62 fatalities, 250 civilians were seriously injured.

 The Luftwaffe lost 10 bombers on the night.
 Of all the airmen to be lost, only six ended up as prisoners and another was injured when crash-landing in France; 40 were posted missing or killed.
 KG 6 and KG 54 lost three bombers each, KG 30 lost two and KG 51 and KG 66 lost one aircraft each—an Me 410 and Ju 88S-1 respectively.
 Fighter Command claimed five destroyed and four damaged this night: two for 25 Squadron, one for 456 Squadron, and another two for 488 Squadron.
 85 Squadron claimed two damaged and 96 Squadron Mosquito claimed a solitary Fw 190 damaged.
-A Mosquito night finder also shot down a He 177 form 3./KG 100 over the Rheine this night with all nine men on board killed.
+A Mosquito night fighter also shot down a He 177 from 3./KG 100 over the Rheine that night with all nine men on board killed.

 On the next nights the Luftwaffe resorted to hit-and-run tactics using jabos.
 From 22 to 24 March three Fw 190s were lost with their pilots from SKG 10 and a solitary Ju 88 from I./KG 66 with the loss of one crew member.
 One Fw 190 and the Ju 88 fell to night fighters.